thegrumpys/odop/client/docs/Help/DesignTypes/Spring/alerts.md

 Alert entry #S51
 ##  Outside diameter is exactly twice wire diameter
 This situation creates numerical difficulties.
-In mathematics, this is sometimes referred to as a "pathological" case.
+In mathematics, this is sometimes referred to as a "[pathological](https://en.wikipedia.org/wiki/Pathological_(mathematics))" case.

 To resolve this Alert, increase the value of OD_Free and / or decrease the value of Wire_Dia.
 To achieve a feasible design, continue increasing OD_Free and decreasing Wire_Dia until